-Origin of the Wuhan Coronavirus
+Origin of the novel Coronavirus disease (COVID-19)

 The virus is first officially reported on 8 December 2019 in Wuhan, recorded by Chinese authorities, and as the numbers of cases grew, an “urgent notice on the treatment of pneumonia of unknown causes” was issued by the Medical Administration of Wuhan Municipal Health on 30 December.
 27 people with pneumonia of unknown cause were reported to the WHO (World Health Organisation) on 31 December, and most were stallholders from the Huanan Seafood Wholesale Market, seven of whom were in critical condition.
 This pointed authorities to the source of the virus, a local seafood and wildlife market, where animals are kept in deplorable conditions and in close proximity with humans.
 Such unnatural and unhygienic conditions, where live animals of different types are caged together, creates ideal conditions whereby bacteria is able to pass on from one another.
 Huanan Seafood Wholesale Market was closed on 1 January 2020 for cleaning and disinfection.

-Symptoms of the Wuhan Coronavirus
+Symptoms of the COVID-19